-- a) These Academic Regulations apply to all staff and students enrolled at Toi Ohomai Institute of Technology and cover programmes for which (formal and non-formal) awards or qualifications may be granted. - b) Where there is a conflict between the Academic Regulations and specific programme regulations, the programme regulations will prevail.
-Breaches of the Academic Regulations, programme regulations or any associated academic policies will be dealt with using the Student Complaints and Discipline Procedure.
+- a) These Academic Regulations apply to all staff and students enrolled at Toi Ohomai Institute of Technology and cover programmes for which (formal and non-formal) awards may be granted. - b) Where there is a conflict between the Academic Regulations and specific programme regulations, the programme regulations will prevail.
+Breaches of the Academic Regulations, programme regulations or any associated academic policies will be dealt with using the Discipline and Academic Appeals Procedures.